 In the evening you will have plenty of free time to discover the city’s many attractions, such as the castle, the Canice cathedral, take a guided tour of the Smithwicks brewery or just simply relax and enjoy the sights and sounds from a nearby coffee shop.
 Overnight in Kilkenny

 This morning you will enjoy a unique Cultural & Heritage Experience where you will experience first hand the ancient Celtic game of Hurling, the world’s oldest and fastest field game.
 Learn the skills of the worlds oldest and Fastest field game (3000 years old).

 In the afternoon we bid farewell to the medieval city of Kilkenny and make our way to the monastic city of Glendalough.
-Such a bustling community may seem distant as you wander the valley and lakes, touching haunting medieval remains that stand long after Viking raids and the Dissolution of the Monasteries.
-But in these stones, you can still sense the influence of Ireland’s golden age of monastic pioneers: the soaring Round Tower, Cathedral, tiny Priests’ House and St. Kevin’s Church with its curious bell turret.
+Wander the valley and lakes, touching haunting medieval remains that stand long after Viking raids and the Dissolution of the Monasteries.